rebsonoliveira/sql-server/samples/features/machine-learning-services/python/getting-started/rental-prediction/README.md

-# Build a predictive model with SQL Server Python
+# Build a predictive model with Python using SQL Server 2017 Machine Learning Services

 This sample shows how to create a predictive model in Python and operationalize it with SQL Server vNext.